mui/mui-x/docs/data/data-grid/components/export/export.md

 ## Anatomy

-`Grid.Export` is comprised of the following parts:
+The Export component is comprised of the following parts:

 ```tsx
 <Grid.Export.Trigger />